 The criminal will receive his first treatment in July and will be injected once every three months during the course of three years.
 He will also undergo behavioral and psychological therapy, and will be monitored through an electronic anklet that will identify his whereabouts.

 “Sex offenders over the age of 19, who have sexually offended against children under the age of 16 and are diagnosed with pedophilia, can be subject to such treatment,” a Justice Ministry official said Wednesday.

 According to the Wall Street Journal, such a measure is already in place in Germany, Sweden and some U.S. states.
 The law passed after several “shocking child sex exploitation incidents”, such as the forced sexual assault by Cho Doo-soon on an 8-year-old girl in Ansan in 2008.
 The girl received severe internal organ damage as well as tremendous emotional trauma, whereas the perpetrator was sentenced to an overly permissive 12-year prison term, which according to Yoon Sung-min, a clinician who treats child victims, “would be considered nonsense in the United States.”

-In a 2009 article in the Korea Times, Mr. Yoon commented, "Nowhere in advanced countries are children so easily neglected or abused.
-None of the laws and regulations of such countries are filled with loopholes allowing sex offenders and crime perpetrators to get away from their responsibilities."
-Finally, after being delayed due to opposition from civic groups and academics, Mr. Yoon will be glad to know that the chemical castration law is in effect, and that he can now consider Korea to be an advanced country.
+In a 2009 article in the Korea Times, Mr. Yoon commented, “Nowhere in advanced countries are children so easily neglected or abused.
+None of the laws and regulations of such countries are filled with loopholes allowing sex offenders and crime perpetrators to get away from their responsibilities.”
+Finally, after being delayed due to opposition from civic groups and academics, Mr. Yoon will be glad to know that the chemical castration law is in effect, and that he can now rest assured that Korea is also an “advanced country”.